urodelus/urocoin/Protocole.md

 ### Membership

-In UCP, a member is represented by a public key he is supposed to be the owner.
+In UCP, a member is represented by a Clé publique he is supposed to be the owner.
 To be integrated in a WoT, the newcomer owner of the key *has to express its will* to integrate the WoT.

 This step is done by issuing a the following document: